 What to Expect in 2025

+Where is this litigation going in 2025?
 For those considering filing a claim, now is the time to act.
 With the Paragard IUD lawsuit 2025 gaining traction, an IUD lawsuit settlement may be on tap.
+When?
+We do not know exactly.
+But our lawyers do believe it is coming.
 So if you have suffered from complications related to the Paragard IUD—specifically breakage during removal—and you think you may qualify to join the Paragard compensation claim process, act now.
 Our experienced attorneys are ready to guide you through this complex litigation and fight for the compensation you deserve.

 Paragard IUD Lawsuit Background